Mezzky/react-learn/README.md

 # Learning ReactJS

-This repository is about my Journey while Learning ReactJS for Frontend D evelopment.
+This repository is about my Journey while Learning ReactJS for Frontend Development.